 The C funds are derived from 2.66 cents per gallon of the state gasoline tax.
-These funds are distributed to each of the 46 counties based on a three part formula.
-The formula allocates one third of the C funds based on the ratio of the land area of the county to the land area of the state, one third based on the ratio of the county population to the state population and one third based on the rural road mileage in the county to the rural road mileage in the state.
-By law, each county is responsible for establishing a County Transportation Committee (CTC) appointed by the County's Legislative Delegation.
+These funds are distributed to each 46 counties based on a three part formula.
+The formula allocates one third of the C funds based on the ratio of the land area of the county to the land area of the state, one third based on the ratio of the county population to the state population, and one third based on the rural road mileage in the county to the rural road mileage in the state.
+By law each county is responsible for establishing a County Transportation Committee (CTC) appointed by the County's Legislative Delegation.
 The number of members on the committee can vary from county to county.
 The CTC is entrusted with the authority to select and approve projects to be funded utilizing C funds.

-The law stipulates that the counties spend at least twenty-five percent of their apportionment of C funds based on a biennial averaging of expenditures, on the state highway system for construction, improvements, and maintenance.
-Furthermore, the counties are to spend no more than seventy-five percent of their apportionment each year on their local system.
-Also, the balance of uncommitted funds carried forward from one year into the next cannot exceed three hundred percent of the county's total apportionment for the most recent year.
+The law stipulates that the counties spend at least twenty-five percent of their apportionment of C funds, based on a biennial averaging of expenditures, on the state highway system for construction, improvements, and maintenance.
+Furthermore the counties are to spend no more than seventy-five percent of their apportionment each year on their local system.
+Also the balance of uncommitted funds carried forward from one year into the next cannot exceed three hundred percent of the county's total apportionment for the most recent year.

 The following were taken from the South Carolina Code of Laws and have been updated through the 2007 Session of the General Assembly.

 C Fund Law (Section 12-28-2740) - (PDF 20.4 Kb)

 Set Aside Law (Section 12-28-2930) - (PDF 17.6 Kb)

 Procurement Code (Section 11-35) - (PDF 231 Kb)